 Size and Weight:

-Although its hind limbs were longer than its forelimbs, paleontologists think Scutellosaurus was ambidextrous, posture-wise: it probably stayed on all fours while eating, but broke into a two-legged gait when escaping predators.
-Like other early dinosaurs, it was similar to the prosauropods and small theropods that roamed the earth during the late Triassic and early Jurassic periods.
+Although its hind limbs were longer than its forelimbs, paleontologists believe Scutellosaurus was ambidextrous, posture-wise: it probably stayed on all fours while eating, but was capable of breaking into a two-legged gait when escaping predators.
+Like other early dinosaurs, Scutellosaurus was anatomically very similar to the prosauropods and small theropods that roamed the earth during the late Triassic and early Jurassic periods.